 B. NAVIGABLE WATERS Navigable Waters of the United States: Waters that are subject to the ebb and flow of the tide and/or the tidal and non-tidal portions of the Federally designated navigable waters (the Penobscot River, Kennebec River, and Lake Umbagog) (Section 10 Rivers and Harbors Act of 1899).
 The jurisdictional limits are the mean high water (MHW) line in tidal waters and the ordinary high water (OHW) mark in non-tidal portions of the federally designated navigable rivers.
-For the purposes of this GP, fill placed in the area between the mean high ACTIVITY CATEGORY 1 Self-Verification Eligible (SVNF Required) CATEGORY 2 (PCN Required) 1.
-Repair, Replacement, Expansion, and Maintenance of Authorized (or grandfathered) Structures and Fills 1.
-Repair, replacement in-kind, or maintenance of existing, currently serviceable, authorized structures or fills: All work is to be conducted in-the-dry, during low water.
+For the purposes of this GP, fill placed in the area between the mean high water (MHW) and the high tide line (HTL), and in the bordering and contiguous wetlands to tidal waters are also reviewed in this Navigable Waters section.
+Projects not meeting Category 1 require an application for review as a Category 2 or Individual Permit project.
+All Category 1 and 2 projects must comply with all of this GP's applicable terms (Pages 1 - 4) and General Conditions (Pages 5 - 20).
+ACTIVITY CATEGORY 1 Self-Verification Eligible (SVNF Required) CATEGORY 2 (PCN Required) 1.
+Repair, Replacement, Expansion, and Maintenance of Authorized (or grandfathered) Structures and Fills Repair, replacement in-kind, or maintenance of existing, currently serviceable, authorized structures or fills: All work is to be conducted in-the-dry, during low water.
 Conditions of the original authorization apply.
 No substantial expansion or change in use.
 No new fill in SAS.
 Must be rebuilt in same footprint, however minor deviations in structure design allowed.
 The repair, rehabilitation, or replacement of those structures or fills destroyed or damaged by storms, floods, fire or other discrete events is authorized, provided the repair, rehabilitation, or replacement is commenced, or is under contract to commence, within two years of the date of their destruction or damage.
-Replacement of non-serviceable structures and fills or repair/maintenance of serviceable structures or fills, with fill, replacement or expansion &lt;1 acre, or with a change in use.
+Replacement of non-serviceable structures and fills or repair/maintenance of serviceable structures or fills, with fill, replacement or expansion &lt;1 acre, or with a change in use. &lt;2. &lt;1 acre temporary or permanent fill, excavation and/or secondary impacts.
+Fill area includes all temporary and permanent waterway fills, provided: Temporary or permanent fill in eelgrass14 &lt;1000 SF.
+Permanent fill in SAS (excluding eelgrass14) &lt;4300 SF.
+Standard Pile Driving Conditions.
+Work involving piles shall adhere to one of the four methods below: Piles installed in-the-dry during low water or in-water between Nov.
+8th - Apr.
+9th, or Must be drilled and pinned to ledge, or Vibratory hammers used to install any size and quantity of wood, concrete or steel piles, or Impact hammers limited to one hammer and &lt;50 piles installed/day with the following: wood piles of any size, concrete piles ≤18-inches diameter, steel piles &lt;12-inches diameter if the hammer is ≤3000 lbs and a wood cushion is used between the hammer and steel pile, and For the methods above: In-water noise levels shall not exceed &gt;187dB cSEL re 1μPa or 206dB peak re 1μPa at a distance &gt;10m from the pile being installed, and In-water noise levels &gt;150dB peak re 1μPa shall not exceed 12 consecutive hours on any given day and a 12 hour recovery period (i.e., in-water noise below 150dB peak re 1μPa) must be provided between work days.
+Existing derelict, degraded or abandoned piles in the project area that are affected by project activities should be removed and properly disposed of in an upland location landward of MHW or OHW and not in wetlands, tidal wetlands, their substrate or mudflats.